Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Introduction

 \subsection{Conventions}

 Throughout the paper we work over the field $\mQ$.
 This is just for simplicity, all the results work over any field of characteristic $0$.
-For multi-linear operations with graded vector spaces, Koszul sign convention is assumed.
+For multi-linear operations with graded vector spaces, the Koszul sign convention is assumed.
 We work with homological complexes where the differentials are of degree $-1$.
-We would also like to point out that everything in this paper applies to the $\mathbb{Z}/2$-graded case~\footnote{This is, for example, necessary for $A_\infty$ algebras appearing in Lagrangian Floer Theory.}.
-Finally, in this paper, an inner product on a graded finite dimensional vector space is always assumed to be {\sl symmetric} and either even or odd.
+In this paper, an inner product on a graded finite dimensional vector space is always assumed to be {\sl symmetric} and either even or odd.
 More precisely, we require that, given homogeneous elements $a$ and $b$

 where $\epsilon=0$ in the even case and $\epsilon=1$ in the odd case.